Limado/translator/README.md

 On page load:

 ```
-let $T = new Translator({ resources: "./assets/js/resources/" , languaje: "ENG" }); #resouces is the path to your languajes json file. #languaje is language file name
+let $T = new Translator({ resources: "./assets/js/resources/" , languaje: "ENG" });

+#resouces is the path to your languajes json file. #languaje is language file name
 ```

-When yo want to change yor page languaje on the fly just call:
+When yo want to change your page languaje on the fly just call:

 ```
 $T.setLanguaje("SPA"); # SPA is the name of the resource json file.